open-contracting/european-union-support/output/content/eforms/operations.md

 The final value would be '2020-10-21T23:59:59Z' or '2020-10-21T00:00:00Z'.

-## Add a statistic
+## Add a complaints statistic

-Add a `Statistic` object to the `statistics` array, set its `.relatedLot` to the value of `ancestor::efac:LotResult/efac:TenderLot/cbc:ID`, set its `scope` to 'bids' if the statistic relates to a bid, or to 'complaints' if it relates to a review request, and set its `.id` (string) sequentially across all notices for this procedure.
+Add a `Statistic` object to the `statistics` array, set its `.relatedLot` to the value of `ancestor::efac:LotResult/efac:TenderLot/cbc:ID`, set its `scope` to 'complaints', and set its `.id` (string) sequentially across all notices for this procedure.
 For example, if a first notice for a given procedure has nine statistics, it uses `id`'s '1' through '9'.
+A second notice for the same procedure then uses `id`'s '10' and up, etc.

+## Add a bids statistic

+Add a `Statistic` object to the `bids.statistics` array, set its `.relatedLot` to the value of `ancestor::efac:LotResult/efac:TenderLot/cbc:ID`, and set its `.id` (string) sequentially across all notices for this procedure.
+For example, if a first notice for a given procedure has nine bid statistics, it uses `id`'s '1' through '9'.
 A second notice for the same procedure then uses `id`'s '10' and up, etc.

 ## Get the document for a document reference